 Stroke

 The majority of strokes are ischemic, caused by an obstruction in a cerebral artery, often due to an atherosclerotic plaque or embolism.
 The second main cause is hemorrhagic stroke, which is characterized as a hypertensive small-vessel disease, leading to small lipohyalinotic aneurysms that subsequently rupture, causing intracerebral bleeding26.
-Ischemic stroke remains one of the global leading contributor to mortality and disability27.
+Ischemic stroke remains one of the global leading contributors to mortality and disability27.
 The incidence, prevalence, and cause-specific mortality of stroke remain high but have stagnated, although some declines have been observed in high-income countries28.
 Stroke risk is already elevated at high levels of glucose (fasting plasma, OGTT, and HbA1c) among people in a pre-diabetic range where the the risk exceed of 26% higher risk compared to population without diabetes [29]30.
 In type 2 diabetes, the ischemic stroke risk is elevated almost two-fold compared with individuals without diabetes25.

 Heart failure